lewj85/SnakeFight/README.md

 -Fight for food to make your snake longer

--Modes: can/can't go through your own walls, multiple lives/1 life only, free for all/team match
+-Modes: can/can't go through your own walls, multiple lives/1 life only, free for all/team match, domination/capture the flag(food)

 -Random items pop up on map like speed boosts, shields, etc